 Here's some good pranks to play on your mum and her visitors.

-Click on these links for more 'around the house pranks' like:
+Click on these links for more 'around the house pranks' if you like:

 My Aunty Mabel comes over and knocks her predictable knock on the door.
 I know that she’ll want a coffee with my mum, so I have a number of things to work with.
 The kitchen tap, the kettle, the tea-spoon, the cups, the coffee, sugar, milk, biscuits.